Divine Essence is that which you are,

 Come and Visit

-of each month at 1pm Pacific Standard Time.
-Next one is April 27th
+Satsang & Instruction is the last Saturday of each month at 1pm Pacific Standard Time.
+The next one is November 30th

 Click Here for the registration page!